 - One-Variable Statistics

 - Probability Fundamentals

 - Probability Distributions

 - Two-Variable Statistics

 - Regression Analysis

 - Data Collection

 - Statistical Inference: Making Data-Driven Decisions

 - Advanced Statistical Inference

-- Exam 6: Data and Decisions Exam
+- Exam 6: Data and Decisions Exam (proctored assessment)

-MARK 551: Marketing & Pricing Concentration (4 credit hours): Do you have a product or service to sell?
+MARK 551: Marketing & Pricing Concentration (5 credit hours): Do you have a product or service to sell?
 For it to be successful in market, you'll need to communicate its value to consumers and price it appropriately.
 How do you convey its features and benefits effectively?
 What pricing structures will you use to maximize profit?
 These are just some of the questions your marketing and pricing strategies need to address.

 - Marketing I: Fundamentals

 - Marketing II: Mechanics

 - Brand Development and Management

-- A/B Testing for Marketers
+- A/B Testing

 - Digital Marketing Fundamentals

 - Pricing I: Fundamentals

 - Pricing II: Price Segmentation to Maximize Profit

-- Pricing III: E-Commerce Pricing

-- Exam 7: Marketing and Pricing Exam
+- Pricing III: E-Commerce Pricing - Exam 7: Marketing and Pricing Exam (proctored assessment)

-OPER 555: Supply Chain & Operations Concentration (2 credit hours): Want to take your organization to another level?
+OPER 555: Supply Chain & Operations Concentration (3 credit hours): Want to take your organization to another level?
 Learn the practices that will make your operations more efficient and will help you maximize profit.

+- Introduction to Project Management

 - Operations Management Fundamentals

 - Operations Management: Managing Uncertainty of Demand

 - Forecasting Fundamentals

 - Supply Chain Management

-- Exam 8: Supply Chain and Operations Exam
+- Exam 8: Supply Chain and Operations Exam (proctored assessment)